koelling/amplimap/docs/advanced.rst

     general:
       use_raw_reads: true

+If you have gzipped FASTQ files without UMIs, put them in the :ref:`reads-in` directory as usual.

-Then, create a subdirectory called ``unmapped_bams_in`` inside your working directory and place your unmapped .bam files there (see also :ref:`unmapped-bams`).
+If you have BAM files with unmapped reads, do not create a ``reads_in`` directory but instead create a subdirectory called ``unmapped_bams_in`` inside your working directory.
+Place your unmapped .bam files there (see also :ref:`unmapped-bams`).
-If you have UMIs, these should be provided in the bam file using BAM tag and the corresponding tag should be given in the config file, eg.:
+If your reads have UMIs, these should be provided in the bam file as a BAM tag and the name of the corresponding tag should be given in the config file, eg.:

 ::